ethereum-optimism/community-hub/src/docs/guides/cex-dev.md

 ### ETH balance

-Prior to Bedrock, the ETH balance of an account is not stored as part of the account's state, but as an ERC-20 balance at address [`0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000`](https://explorer.optimism.io/address/0xDeadDeAddeAddEAddeadDEaDDEAdDeaDDeAD0000).
-You can still access it using the standard APIs.

-In Bedrock ETH is used precisely the way it is used in L1 Ethereum.
+ETH is used precisely the way it is used in L1 Ethereum.

 ### Token addresses